Shao-Group/EquiRep/README.md

 EquiRep is a tool for finding tandem repeats in sequences.
 The data and scripts for reproducing the results of the paper are available [here](https://github.com/Shao-Group/EquiRep-test).

+# Dependency

+EquiRep requires C++11 or later to compile and run successfully.
+Make sure your compiler supports C++11 by checking its version.

 # Installation

 Clone the git repository of EquiRep using the command: